 By State statute, the proposed budget must be delivered to the Mayor and Council no later than June 1 and adopted before July 1.
 Budget workshops are held beginning in April, and a public hearing is held so Citizens can voice their questions and concerns about the proposed budget.
 Once all decisions are made, and the budget is adopted, Finance staff prepares the budget book and provides copies to Council and the City Manager.
 Copies are also available for public viewing in the City Clerk's office and the Onslow County Public Library.

 Comprehensive Annual Financial Report

 After the end of each fiscal year, the City of Jacksonville undergoes an audit by an independent accounting firm of the City's financial records and procedures.
 Once the audit is completed, staff prepares the Comprehensive Annual Financial Report (CAFR) in accordance with generally accepted accounting principles (GAAP).
 The CAFR includes the City's financial statements, which provide an overview of the City's financial position as a whole, a statistical section reflecting social and economic data and financial trends, and the independent auditor's report.
 Upon completion, the CAFR is distributed to City Council, several state and federal agencies, bond rating agencies and financial institutions.
 Copies are also available for public viewing in the City Clerk's office and the Onslow County Public Library.

 Capital Improvement Plan

-On the following pages we have assembled a comprehensive CIP that shows previously approved projects as well as new requests.
 The result of this intense analysis of new and previously approved projects demonstrates to the City Council and our Citizens the investment that is being made to maintain vital infrastructure and plan for future needs.